-Being a Trusted Trader means you have the opportunity to work with us to test new benefits and influence the development of future benefits.
+Trusted Traders have the opportunity to influence the direction of the ATT programme and the development of future benefits.

 Australian Government partnerships

 The Australian Government is progressing reforms to foster legitimate trade and provide Australian businesses with a seamless border experience.
-For example, the work currently underway to explore opportunities to align aspects of Australian Trusted Trader and the Known Consignor scheme (Known Consignor).
+For example, there is work currently underway to explore opportunities to align aspects of Australian Trusted Trader and Known Consignor.

-Known Consignor is a new, internationally recognised initiative that will offer Australian exporters an alternative way to meet new United States (US) legislative air cargo requirements.
+Known Consignor is an internationally recognised initiative that will offer Australian exporters an alternative way to meet the United States (US) legislative air cargo requirements.